whowell1/whowell1github.io/content/en/blog/Containers.md

 The reason containers became popular is that with containers, developers could put their code in a box called a container and ship it without worrying about configuring the environment that runs their code.
 Before containers, developers would have to spend time setting up their environments so the code could run.
 There were a lot of "it works on my machine, but I don't know why it doesn't work on your machine" issues.

-The goal of a container from OCI (Open Container Initiative) is, "to encapsulate a software component and all its dependencies in a format that is self-describing and portable, so that any compliant runtime can run it without extra dependencies, regardless of the underlying machine and the contents of the container."
+To help set a standard of what a container is and define behaviors of containers, different organizations came together to form OCI, Open Container Initiative.
+The goal of a container from OCI is, "to encapsulate a software component and all its dependencies in a format that is self-describing and portable, so that any compliant runtime can run it without extra dependencies, regardless of the underlying machine and the contents of the container."

 **What is a container?**